A C5 spinal cord injury is the second most common level of SCI, making up about 15% of all SCIs.

 6. Autonomic Dysreflexia

-Normally, the brain will send signals throughout the body to relax the blood vessels.
+Normally, the brain sends signals throughout the body to relax the blood vessels.
 However, after an SCI, brain signals may be unable to reach areas below one’s level of injury.
-Consequently, areas above the level of injury will often have reduced blood pressure while areas below have high blood pressure.
+Autonomic dysreflexia can be considered a medical emergency, so if you are experiencing the symptoms above, here’s what to do:

 7. Changes in Body Composition

-Limited mobility after C5 spinal cord injury can make it challenging for individuals to be physically active.
+Limited ambulation after C5 spinal cord injury makes it challenging for individuals to be physically active.
 The human body is extremely adaptive and when you don’t use your muscles and bones, they shrink to conserve energy.

 Up next, we’ll discuss how to manage complications of C5 spinal cord injuries and improve mobility.